Non-abelian Hodge correspondence over singular K\"ahler spaces: Introduction

 \begin{theorem} Let \(f:Z\rightarrow X\) be a bimeromorphic holomorphic map between compact K\"ahler klt spaces.
 Then for any \((\mathcal{E}_Z,\theta_Z)\in\mathrm{Higgs}_Z\), there exists \((\mathcal{E}_X,\theta_X)\in\mathrm{Higgs}_X\) such that \((\mathcal{E}_Z,\theta_Z)=f^*(\mathcal{E}_X,\theta_X)\). \end{theorem}

 Theorem~\ref{main-thm-descent} was proved for locally free \(f\)-numerically flat sheaves in the projective case \cite[Theorem 1.2]{GKPT20}, building on the relative MMP for projective morphisms \cite{BCHM}.
-Its extension to the K\"ahler klt setting seems plausible, especially in light of recent work extending the relative MMP to analytic geometry \cite{DHP24,Fuji22}.
-However, several technical results used in the proof of \cite{GKPT19}---notably \cite[Proposition 3.1]{HN13}, which appears in \cite[Claim 4.5]{GKPT19}---are, to the best of our knowledge, not directly available in the literature for the analytic setting.
-Moreover, in order to maintain our focus on Higgs sheaves and to keep the paper concise, we develop in Section~\ref{subsection-descent} an alternative argument.
-It factors through local systems via an orbifold modification, uses the Jordan–H\"older filtration of the corresponding representation, and reconstructs the Higgs sheaf by descending the graded stable pieces based on Proposition \ref{prop-descent-higgs}.
+Its extension to the K\"ahler klt setting appears plausible, especially in light of recent work extending the relative MMP to the analytic context \cite{DHP24,Fuji22}.
+However, several technical results used in the proof of \cite{GKPT19}---notably \cite[Proposition 3.1]{HN13}, which appears in the proof of \cite[Claim 4.5]{GKPT19}---do not seem to be directly available in the analytic setting, to the best of our knowledge and based on the existing literature.
+Moreover, in order to maintain our focus on Higgs sheaves and to keep the paper concise, we adopt an alternative argument in Section~\ref{subsection-descent}.
+This argument proceeds via an orbifold modification to factor through local systems, employs Jordan-H\"older filtrations of the corresponding representation, and reconstructs the Higgs sheaf by descending the graded stable pieces based on Proposition \ref{prop-descent-higgs}.

-Our overarching goal---proving Theorems~\ref{main-maximallyquasietalecase} and~\ref{main-thm-descent}---is the same as in \cite{GKPT19,GKPT20}, the proofs we present in the K\"ahler setting are substantially different, for the reasons outlined above. \textbf{Acknowledgement.} The authors wish to thank Xin Fu for useful discussions on uniform geometric estimates; Changpeng Pan and Di Wu for valuable conversations about harmonic bundles; and Masataka Iwai and Satoshi Jinnouchi for sharing their perspectives on quasi-uniformization problems.
-The second author acknowledges Tianshu Jiang for communications on related topics.
+Although our overarching goal---proving Theorems~\ref{main-maximallyquasietalecase} and~\ref{main-thm-descent}---coincides with that of \cite{GKPT19}, the proofs we present in the K\"ahler setting are substantially different for the reasons outlined above.

+\textbf{Acknowledgement.} The authors thank Xin Fu for insightful discussions on uniform geometric estimates, Osamu Fujino for kind help and sharing the preprint \cite{Fujino23} with them, Changpeng Pan and Di Wu for helpful conversations regarding harmonic bundles, and Masataka Iwai and Satoshi Jinnouchi for valuable remarks on quasi-uniformization problems.
+The second author also thanks Tianshu Jiang and Shin-ichi Matsumura for conversations in related topics.
 The research was supported by the National Key R and D Program of China 2020YFA0713100.
 The authors are partially supported by NSF in China No.12141104, 12371062 and 12431004.